alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 * store prohibited the plants or soil in 3 layers of packaging - at least 1 of the layers must be escape and shatter-proof

 If the recipient tells you that you don’t need a letter of authority, ask for their official confirmation of this from their national plant protection organisation.
 Don't send your material until you’ve got this.

-[Question for SME: Does the inspection only happen for the person who gets a licence (the importer)?]

 ###Outside the EU